diogomartino/SAMPMailJS/README.md

 ###### name: The name that will appear next to your email
 ###### to: The email address you want to send the email to
 ###### subject: The subject of your email
 ###### isTemplate: When set to false, it will only send the text you input in the argument text.
 When set to true, it will try to use a template.
+[Learn more](https://github.com/bruxo00/SAMPMailJS/wiki/How-to-use-it-%5Bwith-templates%5D)
 ###### templateName: The file name of the template that must be in the same folder of your NodeJS script.